BM345/NagwaSchemas/workflow/workflow_xml_specification.md

 ### Predicate Syntax

-The predicate syntax closely follows the syntax of Python, defining lists in the same way, and using keywords such as `in`.
+The predicate syntax for the `allow_if` attribute closely follows the syntax of Python, defining lists in the same way, and using keywords such as `in`.

 Parsing Python syntax is complicated for a general programming language.
-However, because there are, to begin with at least, relatively few distinct rules that we want to make possible in our workflows, it will be easy to parse the predicates using Regular Expressions.
+However, because there are, to begin with at least, relatively few distinct types of rule that we want to make possible in our workflows, it will be easy to parse the predicates using Regular Expressions.

 There are, to begin with, 3 distinct types of rule that we want to make possible.
 The first is one that places a limitation on the role that a user must have in order to activate a transition.
 An example of this rule is shown below.